niallpcarroll/expensescalculator/README.md

 <br>

 ## Design Choices
-As this project was focusing on back-end programming, there was no front-end production by myself, a student of the [Code Institute](https://codeinstitute.net/ie/).
-The CLI code was provided through the use the the CI's [Python Essentials template](https://github.com/Code-Institute-Org/python-essentials-template) and I did not alter the HTML or JavaScript code, choosing to remain with the original view of the interface.
-The CLI application allowed a display window of 80 characters, and a vertical scrollbar. _(Please refer to the [Creation & Deployment](#creation--deployment) section of this README to learn how to recreate this project yourself.)_
+The CLI code was provided through the use the the CI's [Python Essentials template](https://github.com/Code-Institute-Org/python-essentials-template).
+I did not alter the given HTML or JavaScript code. _(Refer to the [Creation & Deployment](#creation--deployment) section of this README to learn how to recreate this project.)_

   <br>